k-mrm/maxc/README.md

 # maxc

-A cheep programming language written in C++ from scratch(unfinished)
+A programming language(compiler and VM)

 ## Sample Code